-Muslims accomplish Eid Al Fitr prayer early in the morning of the celebration day.
-After wearing their traditional clothes, Moroccans go out to do this special prayer in Mosques or in a large open places managed by local authorities.
+Muslims accomplish Eid Al Fitr’s prayer early in the morning of the celebration day.
+After wearing Moroccan traditional clothes, Moroccans of all ages across the country go out to perform this special prayer (Called Salat Al Eid and the word Salat means prayer in Arabic) in Mosques or in large open places managed by local authorities.

-In Moroccan culture and family life, food is very important especially during celebrations.
-Families prepare a variety of typical moroccan dishes for a mean meal of the day like lamb or beef with prunes, couscous, chicken with olives and preserved lemons, seafood or chicken Bastilla, chicken rfissa..etc.
+In Moroccan culture and family life, food is very important, especially during celebrations.
+Families prepare a variety of typical Moroccan dishes for lunch like lamb or beef tagine with prunes, couscous, chicken tagine with olives and preserved lemons, rfissa, seafood or chicken Bastilla…etc.

 Gifts for children :

 Usually, older members of the Moroccan family give pocket money to children.